Monday September 25, 2017

 - Full Episode

 David Chariandy's debut novel, Soucouyant, was longlisted for the Scotiabank Giller Prize, and was a finalist for Governor General's Award for fiction when it came out in 2007.
 We've been waiting 10 years for its follow-up and Chariandy finally delivers with his newest work, the novel Brother.
 Brother takes us inside the lives of Michael and Francis.
 They are the sons of Trinidadian immigrants, their father has disappeared and their mother works double, sometimes triple shifts so her boys might fulfil the elusive promise of their adopted home.
-Brother is currently on the longlist for the 2017 Scotiabank Giller Prize.
+Brother won the Rogers Writers' Trust Fiction Prize in 2017.

 Giving a voice to the voiceless